On Hom-Analogues of Heaps and Trusses: Introduction

 Hom-algebraic structures arise by twisting classical identities with a distinguished self-map (or “hom” map), so familiar axioms hold only up to that twist.
 This simple modification produces a far richer class of examples — including q-deformations, endomorphism-twisted algebras and discrete/time-evolution variants — and forces new cohomologies, representation theories and deformation phenomena to appear.
 Introducing Hom-heaps and Hom-braces lets us carry the powerful heap/brace machinery into this twisted setting: it both generalizes classical classification and extension results and creates avenues to construct new (twisted) set-theoretic solutions of Yang–Baxter–type problems.

 \emph{Hom-type algebras} were introduced by Hartwig, Larsson, and Silvestrov \cite{Har} in the context of $q$-deformations.
 These structures generalize classical algebras by twisting defining identities with a self-map~$\alpha$, giving rise to notions such as Hom-associativity and Hom-Lie brackets.
 Since their introduction, Hom-algebraic structures have been studied extensively, leading to the development of Hom-groups \cite{Has, Lau}, Hom-rings \cite{Ime}, Hom-Lie algebras \cite{Jia,Lau, Ma, Makh, Fre}, and beyond.
 A Hom-group is a non-associative generalization of a group, where associativity and unitality are twisted by a compatible self-map.
-Recently, Hom-groups have attracted considerable attention in mathematical research\cite{Has, Hass, Che}.
+Recently, Hom-groups have attracted considerable attention in mathematical research \cite{Has, Hass, Che}.

 The aim of this paper is to extend these ideas into the affine and distributive setting by introducing and studying \emph{Hom-heaps}, \emph{Hom-trusses}, and \emph{Hom-braces} as natural Hom-analogues of their classical counterparts.
 In the Hom setting, we show that the retract of a Hom-heap at a point $x$ forms a Hom-group precisely when $x$ is a fixed point of $\alpha$.
-We also showed that from a Hom-group one can define a Hom-heap by twisting the classical approach of the heap setting, thereby generalizing the classical correspondence between heaps and groups.
+We also show that from a Hom-group one can define a Hom-heap by twisting the classical approach of the heap setting, thereby generalizing the classical correspondence between heaps and groups.
+We also investigate translation maps in Hom-heaps and show that they induce isomorphisms between the Hom-group retracts associated with different base points, thereby extending the corresponding classical result for heaps.
 We also study Hom-subheaps and normal Hom-subheaps, obtaining several interesting results.
 We further introduce three interrelated definitions of Hom-trusses, motivated by analogous constructions in Hom-ring theory, and establish equivalences between them.
-Modules over Hom-trusses are also defined and studied in this framework.
 For Hom-braces, we present three types of structures and establish connections with Hom-trusses; in particular, we prove that every Hom-truss of type $(0)$ in which the multiplicative part forms a Hom-group gives rise to a Hom-brace of type $(0)$, and conversely.

 The paper therefore lays the foundations for a systematic study of Hom-type structures within the affine and distributive framework.
 By combining heaps, trusses, and Hom-type twistings, our work not only generalizes existing algebraic systems but also opens new directions for applications, including Yang--Baxter theory, categorical analysis, and non-associative geometry.